-- DHCD continues to strengthen the monitoring protocols for its Development Finance Division (DFD) programs and for the Neighborhood Investments Program - DHCD has completely revamped the Department's first-time homebuyer assistance programs, by determining levels of assistance that more strongly relate to household income and prevailing real estate market prices; lowering requirements for the homebuyer's contribution of cash toward the home purchase; and providing more favorable terms for loan repayment.
+- DHCD continues to strengthen the monitoring protocols for its Development Finance Division (DFD) programs and its Residential and Community Services Division programs. - DHCD has completely revamped the Department's first-time homebuyer assistance programs, by determining levels of assistance that more strongly relate to household income and prevailing real estate market prices; lowering requirements for the homebuyer's contribution of cash toward the home purchase; and providing more favorable terms for loan repayment.
 The changes had an immediate positive impact on the Department's homebuyer assistance programs.
 This was a dramatic improvement in the Department's success toward facilitating homeownership, which had been on the decline for the prior three years as a result of rapidly escalating home sale prices in the District of Columbia.